Bipolar Disorder Self-Help

 Living well with bipolar disorder requires certain adjustments.
 Like recovering alcoholics who avoid drinking or diabetics who take insulin, if you have bipolar disorder, it’s important to make healthy choices for yourself.
 Making these healthy choices will help you keep your symptoms under control, minimize mood episodes, and take control of your life.

 Managing bipolar disorder starts with proper treatment, including medication and therapy.
 But there is so much more you can do to help yourself on a day-to-day basis.
-The daily decisions you make influence the course of your illness: whether your symptoms get better or worse; whether you stay well or experience a relapse; and how quickly you rebound from a mood episode.
+These tips can help you influence the course of your illness, enabling you to take greater control over your symptoms, to stay well longer, and to quickly rebound from any mood episode or relapse

 Be a full and active participant in your own treatment.
 Learn everything you can about bipolar disorder.
 Become an expert on the illness.
 Study up on the symptoms, so you can recognize them in yourself, and research all your available treatment options.
 The more informed you are, the better prepared you’ll be to deal with symptoms and make good choices for yourself.